Handle Exposure: G3

 When it comes to the direction your group should be taking, you will find disagreements among members.
 Each protagonist claims to represent the best interests of the group (competing with them for influence.
 To do so, you must be passionate about the analyses you have performed ( ).
 Meanwhile the group must remain unified and that means being resolute in maintaining and developing relationships ( ).

-), which means you are ) will be subject to intense scrutiny, and so will way you represent your group ( ) and see its future.
-The are not an issue here.G35: Argue a Preferred Reality
+), which means you are ) will be subject to intense scrutiny, and so will the way you represent your group ( ) and see its future.
+The seem to be less of an issue here.G35: Argue a Preferred Reality

 Function: To steer the thinking of significant others.

 Wrong thinking is the source of problems, and it typically flows from a distortion or denial of reality.
-By helping others be more realistic you can steer them in a more appropriate direction.
-This requires much more than simple assertion.
+By helping others be more realistic you can steer them and any joint effort in a more appropriate direction.
+Such steering requires much more than simple assertion that you know better.

 Each person adheres intensely to their view of reality, so only those with whom you have a strong relationship are likely to listen to your arguments.
-Even then you must be passionate about what is realistic ).
+Even then you must be passionate about what you view as realistic ).
 You will be in competition for those relationships ( ) and your likely success will depend on being resolute in performing analyses ( ).

 ) will be exposed, potentially revealing biases or views that are correct but socially unacceptable.
 Your relationships and their strength will also be exposed ( ).
 Revelation of your is of less significance.Transition